FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Results

 \subsection{Comparison with baselines}

 \textbf{Comparison with Regression-based baseline:}

-To validate the effectiveness of adapting a large-scale foundation Prithvi-EO-2.0 model for this task, we compared our final model (CYPRESS) against the state-of-the-art baselines and results are presented in Table 3.
+To validate the effectiveness of adapting a large-scale foundation Prithvi-EO-2.0 model for this task, we compared our final model (FARM) against the state-of-the-art baselines and results are presented in Table 3.

-The results clearly indicate that our CYPRESS model, significantly outperforms the 3D-CNN and DeepYield models across all standard regression metrics.
+The results clearly indicate that our FARM model, significantly outperforms the 3D-CNN and DeepYield models across all standard regression metrics.
 This higher performance can be attributed to two key factors.
 First, the Prithvi-EO-2.0-600M encoder has been pre-trained on a massive and diverse dataset of global satellite imagery.
 This provides our model with a rich, generalized understanding of vegetation dynamics, phenology, and land surface patterns that a model trained from scratch on a specific agricultural dataset cannot easily acquire.

 Second, the Vision Transformer architecture, with its self-attention mechanism, is inherently capable of capturing long-range spatial dependencies across an entire image chip.
 This may allow it to better model the contextual factors influencing yield variability than the localized receptive fields of the CNN-based encoder in the baseline models.
-These results strongly support our hypothesis that fine-tuning large geospatial foundation models is a superior strategy for complex, dense prediction tasks like \sn{intra-field level} crop yield estimation.
-Due to the difference in crop type relative to other studies (which did not use canola), we were not able to compare with all other baselines, and we compare with 3D-CNN and DeepYield only, however they are the best models based on the papers \cite{nevavuori2020crop, GAVAHI2021115511}.
+These results support our hypothesis that fine-tuning large geospatial foundation models is a superior strategy for complex, dense prediction tasks like intra-field level crop yield estimation.
+Due to differences in crop type relative to prior studies (which did not focus on canola), a direct comparison with all previously proposed baselines was not appropriate.
+Therefore, we restrict our baseline evaluation to 3D-CNN and DeepYield, which are reported as the strongest-performing models in those works \cite{nevavuori2020crop,GAVAHI2021115511}